apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Health department announces Indiana's first 2 flu-related deaths of the season**
+**Apple Stock Slips Despite Earnings Beat - Barrons**

-You can read more about it [here](https://www.wlky.com/article/indiana-flu-related-deaths-2023/45725850).
+You can read more about it [here](https://www.barrons.com/articles/apple-earnings-stock-price-7868109d).

 ## Requirements
 - Python 3.8